sapper vs svelte-routing vs svelte-spa-router

 • svelte-routing:

-Opt for svelte-routing if you prefer a lightweight, flexible routing solution that integrates seamlessly with Svelte applications.
-It is suitable for projects that require basic routing features without the overhead of a full framework, making it easy to implement and customize.
+Choose svelte-routing if you want a lightweight and flexible routing solution that follows the React Router API.
+It is suitable for projects that require simple to moderately complex routing without the overhead of a full framework.

 • svelte-spa-router: